mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ### Internal

-When above the line, effortless action (Wu-Wei) emerges from one's being with a sense of calm alertness, feeling like a part of the universe.
+When above the line, effortless action emerges from one's being with a sense of calm alertness, feeling like a part of the universe.
 When below the line, one is in crunch time, tense and blinded by fear.

 ### Collective